Profiling memory usage and allocations with Perfetto

 Wrote profile to /tmp/tmpmhuvqmnqprofile This can be viewed using https://ui.perfetto.dev.

-Visualizing your first heap dump
+Visualizing your first ART heap dump

 Open the /tmp/xxxx file in the Perfetto UI and click on the chevron marker in the UI track labeled "Heap profile".